society-for-the-blind/lynx/README.md

 1. Make dev environment more flexible.

    That is, don't make `dev_shell.nix` run until the web server is running (this would be a good candidate task for `prod_shell.nix` or something similar), but just add the tools needed (plus maybe add clean up commands to `shellHook`), but the rest (setting up the database, set up virtualenv, run migrations etc) should be done by job runners (e.g., with `just`).

+   > UPDATE (2023-04-15)
+   > This has largely been achieved with the latest set of commits (adding [`Justfile`](./Justfile) and parameters to [`dev_shell.nix`](./dev_shell.nix)), but still unsure what the ideal producion environment would look like (and how it should be deployed).
+See also the LXD/LXC-related TODO somewhere on this list.

+1. Explore containerization

+   The [`DRAFT-lxc-deploy.sh`](./DRAFT-lxc-deploy.sh) script is an attempt at using LXD/LXC containers, but it also adds extra complexity (see file).
+The current approach with Nix seems highly reproducible already, but could be wrong and there may be other benefits.

+1. Fetch Python packages from Nixpkgs (or create a new package collection)

 ### Done TODOs (or considered done, at least)